 Not surprisingly, there are even more Korean Angeleno actors, including Alexandra Bokyun Chun, Arden Cho, Aubrey Anderson-Emmons, Brian Tee, Charles Melton, Charlet Chung, Chil Kong, Daniel Dae Kim, David Chung, Denyce Lawton, Donna Lee, Eddie Shin, Edward Hong, Elizabeth Anweis (aka Elizabeth Weisbaum), Esther Chae, Grace Park, Hahn Cho, Han Ye-seul, Haunani Minn, Hojo Shin, Jacqueline Kim, James Kyson, Jamie Chung, Jacqueline Park, Jenna Ushkowitz, John Cho, Johnny Yong Bosch, Jongman Kim, Joy Osmanski, June Kyoto Lu, Justin Lee, Karl Yune, Kenneth Choi, Ki Hong Lee, Lanny Joon, Lee Ji-ah, Leonardo Nam, Linda Park, Lindsay Price, Michaela Dietz, Mike Moh, Moon Bloodgood, Natasha Yi, Nicole Kang, Patricia Ja Lee, Philip Moon, Pricilla Jin Chung, Randall Park, Rick Yune, Samantha Futerman, Sandra Oh, Smith Cho, Steven Yeun, Sung Hi Lee, Sung Kang, Sydney Park, Tim Kang, Vivian Bang, Wooyeon Jo, and Yunjin Kim.

 The cultural exchange between Korea and Korean Los Angeles sometimes makes its way into films.
 Korean director Chang Kil-soo‘s Koreatown-set film, Western Avenue, was released in 1993.
 Conversely, Korean Angeleno actor Steve Yuen appeared in Bong Joon-ho’s 2017 film, Okja.
 Korean multiplex chain CJCGV주식회사 has local locations in Koreatown and Buena Park (and offices in the Miracle Mile).
 It screens both Korean and Hollywood films.
 The Korean Cultural Center, Los Angeles, screens Korean films (for free).

 WORLD WAR II & ITS AFTERMATH

-On 7 and 8 December 1941, Imperial Japanese Navy Air Service struck American military bases in the occupied territories of Hawaiʻi and the Philippines.
+On 7 and 8 December 1941, the Imperial Japanese Navy Air Service struck American military bases in the occupied territories of Hawaiʻi and the Philippines.
 Koreans were understandably quick to mobilize against the Japanese — as, it should be mentioned, were many Japanese Americans and Captain Young-oak Kim was put in charge of a unit of Japanese American soldiers.
 A National Guard unit of 109 Koreans called Tiger Brigade included within its ranks Chang-ho Ahn’s son, Philson.
 Ralph Ahn joined the Navy, as did Susan, who as lieutenant was the first Korean American woman in the US military.